More than $100 million in American Rescue Plan Act funds are being used to transform Wisconsin's system of mental health

 Mental health crisis services

 - This funding is being used by Elevate, North Central Health Care, Tellurian, and Waukesha County to develop and operate crisis stabilization facilities for adults.
-These facilities are expected to open in phases beginning in 2023.
+These facilities are expected to open by the end of 2024.
 They will serve specific regions.

-- This funding is also supporting state infrastructure related to the 988 Suicide & Crisis Lifeline, including the 988 Wisconsin Lifeline, which is managed by Family Services of Northeast Wisconsin.
+- This funding is supporting state infrastructure related to the 988 Suicide & Crisis Lifeline, including the 988 Wisconsin Lifeline, which is managed by Family Services of Northeast Wisconsin.

 Children's system of care development

 This funding was used to advance the wraparound model of care for children with mental health and substance use needs.

 Substance use treatment for people who identify as female

 This funding is being used to expand access to substance use treatment services for people who identify as female.
 Grants were awarded to Bethany Christian Services, Family Services of Northeast Wisconsin, and Lutheran Social Services.

 Mental health and substance use recovery supports

-This funding will be used to support the operations of peer-run respites in La Crosse and Milwaukee and peer recovery centers in La Crosse, Manitowoc, and Wautoma.
+This funding is being used to support the operations of peer-run respites in La Crosse and Milwaukee and peer recovery centers in La Crosse, Manitowoc, and Wautoma.
 This funding is being used to support additional substance use recovery coaches for hospital emergency rooms.

 Local mental health and substance use services

 This funding is being used by tribal nation and county agencies to enhance local mental health and substance use treatment services based on community needs.

 Substance use data dashboards